Data and insights are valuable assets for any company with data driven decision making permeating every aspect of our lives.

 - Relevant data is transmitted from the edge to the cloud so businesses can see the big picture by aggregating summarized data (in case of bandwidth constraints) from thousands of devices

 The figure below shows the working principle of IBM IoT Edge Analytics in a global hotel chain.
 A microphone is equipped with Watson analytics tool and it analyzes the tone of customers’ voice whenever a customer interacts with the receptionist.
 After the analysis, hotel management gains insights and designs actions to increase customer satisfaction.

 Edge analytics have similar capabilities as regular analytics applications, except for the place where the analysis is performed.
-One major difference is that edge analytics applications need to work on edge devices which can have memory, processing power or communication constraints.
-These applications are optimized to work within these constraints
+One major difference is that edge analytics applications need to work on edge devices that can have memory, processing power or communication constraints.
+These applications are optimized to work within these constraints.

 What are the advantages of edge analytics?

 Advantages of edge analytics include:

 - Faster, autonomous decision making since insights are identified at the data source, preventing latency